Bariba

 - Community Involvement In Practices

-- Community involvement is crucial in environmental and cultural practices, with collective decision-making and participation in conservation efforts.
+- Community involvement is key in implementing environmental and cultural practices.

 - Environmental Education Programs